MelissaToure/MelissaToure/README.md

 > Hi there, and welcome ! 👋

+> I am Mélissa.
+I am a French professional specialized in Data Analytics, currently based in Berlin.
+I am always on the lookout for new challenges and opportunities to expand my expertise in the dynamic field of data ⚡️

 <!--
 **MelissaToure/MelissaToure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.